-- 7.99 RP 1 (Safeguarding Public health and Natural Resources) of the LDP states that "Development will not be permitted that would result in significant risk to: life; human health and wellbeing; property; controlled waters; or the natural and historic environment, particularly in respect of air, noise or light pollution" amongst other things. - 7.100 RP 2 (Noise Pollution) and RP 3 (Air and Light Pollution) of the LDP provide further information with respect to noise, air and light pollution. - 7.101 Paragraph 6.7.6 of the PPW states that "In proposing new development, planning authorities and developers must, therefore:
+7.108 RP 1 (Safeguarding Public health and Natural Resources) of the LDP states that "Development will not be permitted that would result in significant risk to: life; human health and wellbeing; property; controlled waters; or the natural and historic environment, particularly in respect of air, noise or light pollution" amongst other things.

-- address any implication arising as a result of its association with, or location within, air quality management areas, noise action planning priority areas or areas where there are sensitive receptors. - not create areas of poor air quality or inappropriate soundscape; and - seek to incorporate measures which reduce overall exposure to air and noise pollution and create appropriate soundscapes." - 7.102 Paragraph 6.7.26 of the PPW states that "Planning authorities must consider the potential for temporary environmental risks, including airborne pollution and surface and subsurface risks, arising during the construction phases of development.
+- 7.109 RP 2 (Noise Pollution) and RP 3 (Air and Light Pollution) of the LDP provide further information with respect to noise, air and light pollution. - 7.110 Paragraph 6.7.6 of the PPW states that "In proposing new development, planning authorities and developers must, therefore: - address any implication arising as a result of its association with, or location within, air quality management areas, noise action planning priority areas or areas where there are sensitive receptors. - not create areas of poor air quality or inappropriate soundscape; and - seek to incorporate measures which reduce overall exposure to air and noise pollution and create appropriate soundscapes." - 7.111 Paragraph 6.7.26 of the PPW states that "Planning authorities must consider the potential for temporary environmental risks, including airborne pollution and surface and subsurface risks, arising during the construction phases of development.
 Where appropriate planning authorities should require a construction management plan, covering pollution prevention, noisy plant, hours of operation, dust mitigation and details for keeping residents informed about temporary risks."

-- 7.103 The Proposed Development would be sited a significant distance from existing residential properties such that the development would not result in any material overbearing, overshadowing or overlooking impacts upon nearby residential properties.
-The only concern relating to public amenity as a result of the Proposed Development is noise. - 7.104 The Applicant submits as part of this application a Noise Assessment Report.
-This explains that to assess the impact of operational noise emissions from the Proposed Development, the noise consultant has produced a noise propagation model to predict the noise emission levels at the nearest identified residential receptors. - 7.105 Noise modelling is based on candidate plant typical for the size and class of the Proposed Development.
-This assumes that all plant will be operating continuously and concurrently, however, this is unlikely to occur for the majority of the time and the noise assessment results are subsequently inherently conservative. - 7.106 A number of noise sensitive receptors (NSRs) in the form of residential properties have been assessed against the noise propagation model.
-The assessment has been undertaken in accordance with BS 4142 against a set of Target Rating Levels derived with reference to the already conditioned levels assigned to the consented neighbouring Swansea GGP development.
-Cumulative noise inclusive of the nearby solar, grid stability and electrical infrastructure schemes was also considered in the assessment.
+- 7.112 The Proposed Development would be sited a significant distance from existing residential properties such that the development would not result in any material overbearing, overshadowing or overlooking impacts upon nearby residential properties.
+The only concern relating to public amenity as a result of the Proposed Development is noise. - 7.113 The Applicant submits as part of this application a Noise Assessment Report.
+This explains that to assess the impact of operational noise emissions from the Proposed Development, the noise consultant has produced a noise propagation model to predict the noise emission levels at the nearest identified residential receptors. - 7.114 Noise modelling is based on candidate plant typical for the size and class of the Proposed Development.
+It should be noted that final plant specifications may vary during the tendering process.
+The noise model also assumes that all plant will be operating continuously and concurrently, however, this is unlikely to occur for the majority of the time.
+Accordingly, the noise assessment is inherently conservative. - 7.115 Several residential properties were identified and assessed.
+No mitigation measures such as acoustic fences were included within the noise propagation model.

-- 7.107 The predicted cumulative BS 4142 Rating Levels were found to be below the Target Rating Level Limits at all receptors during the daytime and night-time periods respectively. - 7.108 Accordingly, the assessment concludes that the development will not have an adverse operational noise impact on the nearby NSRs due to the ability to meet an appropriate set of target noise level limits. - 7.109 In light of the above it is considered that the Proposed Development is in compliance with planning policy related to public amenity.
+- 7.116 An assessment was undertaken in accordance with BS 4142 against a set of Target Rating Levels derived with reference to the already conditioned levels assigned to the consented neighbouring Swansea GGP development. - 7.117 Cumulative noise inclusive of the nearby solar, BESS, grid stability and electrical infrastructure schemes was considered in the assessment.
+The predicted cumulative BS 4142 Rating Levels were found to be below the Target Rating Level Limits at all receptors during the daytime and night-time periods respectively for the majority of Noise Assessment Locations (NALs.)
+At the single NAL where an exceedance was noted, the worst-case assumptions considered within the respective Noise Impact Assesment's (NIA's)mean that, in practice, cumulative levels are likely to be lower. - 7.118 Accordingly, the assessment concludes that the development will not have an adverse operational noise impact on the nearby Noise Sensitive Receptors (NSRs)due to the ability to meet an appropriate set of target noise level limits. - 7.119 In light of the above it is considered that the Proposed Development is in compliance with planning policy related to public amenity.